equinor/ecalc/docs/docs/about/references/keywords_tree/MODELS/index.md

 [MODELS](/about/references/keywords_tree/MODELS/index.md)

 ## Description
+`MODELS` is one of six top level section keywords in eCalc™.

 Each element is specified in a list.
 These are later used as input to other models, or in the [INSTALLATIONS](/about/references/keywords_tree/INSTALLATIONS/index.md) part of the setup by referencing their [NAME](/about/references/keywords_tree/MODELS/NAME.md).